AI-Generated Content and Copyright Law: What We Know

 Frequently Asked Questions

-No — AI content and any works created solely by AI cannot be copyrighted in the United States.
+No, AI content and any works created solely by AI cannot be copyrighted in the United States.

-It depends — generative AI may violate copyright laws when the program has access to a copyright owner's works and is generating outputs that are "substantially similar" to the copyright owner's existing works, according to the Congressional Research Service.
+It depends — generative AI may violate copyright laws when the program has access to a copyright owner's works and is generating outputs that are "substantially similar" to the copyright owner's existing works, according to the U.S. Congressional Research Service.
 However, there is no federal legal consensus for determining substantial similarity.

 Training generative AI models using copyrighted materials is protected under certain conditions by the fair use doctrine of the U.S. copyright statute.